smart-pucrs/mapc2017-pucrs/docs/scenario.md

 #### Simulation details

-The `simulation` tag has attributes for the simulation `id`, the name of the `map` that is used, the seed capital, the number of simulation `steps` to be played and the name of the agent's `team`.
+The `simulation` tag has attributes for the simulation `id`, the name of the `map` that is used and its bounds, the seed capital, the number of simulation `steps` to be played and the name of the agent's `team`.

 #### Role details